ANIME EXPO

 problem

-As Anime Expo continually grows, the app should develop alongside too.
-With how busy the convention is, there should be ways to help out not just attendees but vendors too with planning.
-While it has a functional general map for events, the app has several limitations:
+As Anime Expo continually grows, the app should develop alongside it.
+With how busy the convention is, there should be ways to help attendees and vendors with planning.

 • No calendar integration or a calendar view for the schedule